Carbon monoxide detector outlet not working

 Frequently Asked Questions

-How do I test a carbon monoxide detector?
+How can I test a carbon monoxide detector?

-To test a carbon monoxide detector, you can use a specialized test kit or hold a CO test canister near the sensor.
-Follow the manufacturer's instructions carefully.
+To test a carbon monoxide detector, you can use a CO test kit or canister of simulated CO gas.
+Follow the manufacturer's instructions to ensure the detector is functioning properly.

 How often should I replace my carbon monoxide detector?

 Most carbon monoxide detectors have a lifespan of 5-7 years.
-Be sure to replace the detector according to the manufacturer's recommendations.
+It's recommended to replace the entire unit every 5 years or when indicated by the manufacturer.

 Connect with certified professionals in your area